 Lemons, and other citrus fruits, do not continue to ripen after harvest.
 The good news is they stay fresher longer than other fruits like apples, pears and bananas.
 To keep your lemons juicy and fresh, they must be refrigerated and sealed in an airtight zipper bag.
 Also, keep lemons whole whenever possible.

-If properly stored, lemons should keep fresh for up to 4 weeks.
+Properly stored, lemons should keep fresh for up to 4 weeks